“Human rights are women’s rights and women’s rights are human rights, once and for all.”

 2) Lower’s the level of Discrimination:

-Woman Empowerment will lead to lower level of discrimination and gender equality.
+Woman Empowerment will lead to a lower level of discrimination and gender equality.
 Lack of strong protest, various social beliefs causes gender discrimination.
 Empowering a woman makes her bold enough to raise her voice against the gender discrimination and the violence.
-This empowerment further strengthens the womanhood where they can enjoy the equal approach to education, employment, health services and legal rights.
+This empowerment further strengthens the womanhood where they can enjoy the equal approach to education, employment, health services, and legal rights.

 3) Lessen the Domestic Violence:

 Empowering a woman is one of the essential factors for making every woman strong enough to fight against the maltreatment they face each passing day.
 Such women prove to be too weak to take a stand against this violence or seek help from outside.
 Thus by spreading awareness and imparting good education among these women and further encouraging them to work and earn that is possible by seeking help from Placement Consultants, could help bring the better outcomes for women by increasing their haggling power and their importance within and outside the family unit.